 h.
 Meridional overturning circulation and heat transport observations in the Atlantic Ocean – M. O. Baringer, W. E. Johns, G. McCarthy, J. Willis, S. Garzoli, M. Lankhorst, C. S. Meinen, U. Send, W. R. Hobbs, S. A. Cunningham, D. Rayner, D. A. Smeed, T. O. Kanzow, P. Heimbach, E. Frajka-Williams, A. Macdonald, S. Dong, and J. Marotzke

-The meridional overturning circulation (MOC) in the Atlantic Ocean is the large-scale circulation that transports warm near-surface water northward, thereby transferring heat to the atmosphere and returning southward as colder, denser, deeper water.
-It is typically defined as the maximum of the zonally integrated mass transport stream function.
-The actual flows are more complicated than this simple description and for further details the reader should see previous published reports (e.g., Baringer et al. 2011, 2012) or citations provided in this report.
+The meridional overturning circulation (MOC) is typically defined as the maximum of the zonally integrated mass transport stream function.
+In the Atlantic Ocean the MOC is the large-scale circulation that transports warm near-surface water northward, thereby transferring heat to the atmosphere and returning southward as colder, denser, deeper water.
+The actual flows are more complicated than this simple description and for further details the reader should see previous published reports (e.g., Baringer et al. 2011, 2012) or the recent reviews of Srokosz et al. (2012) or Lozier (2012).

-The longest time series of a major ocean current contributing to the strength of the MOC is the National Ocean and Atmospheric Administration’s (NOAA) Florida Current (FC) time series, which began continuous daily measurements in 1982.
-The full time series from this record (Fig. 3.20) shows substantial variability on all time scales (Meinen et al. 2010; Baringer and Larsen 2001).
-The long-term median (1982–2012) transport of daily values is 32.0 +/- 0.27 Sv (standard error of the mean based on an integral time scale of about 20 days) with a minimal downward trend of -0.23 +/- 0.06 Sv/decade (90% confidence).
-In 2012 (and 2011),the annual median was 31.6 +/- 1.5 Sv (31.4 +/- 1.1 Sv) with the annual mean transport slightly below the average since 2007 (Baringer et al. 2012).
-However, the 2012 mean is within the middle 50% of all annual means, and hence is not particularly unusual.
+The longest time series of a major ocean current contributing to the strength of the MOC is NOAA’s Florida Current (FC) data, which began continuous daily measurements in 1982.
+The full record (Fig. 3.20) shows substantial variability on all measured time scales (Meinen et al. 2010; Baringer and Larsen 2001).
+The 1982–2012 median transport of daily values is 32.0 +/- 0.27 Sv (standard error of the mean based on an integral time scale of about 20 days) with a minimal downward trend of -0.23 +/- 0.06 Sv/decade (90% confidence).
+In 2012 the annual median was 31.6 +/- 1.5 Sv with the annual mean transport slightly below the average since 2007 (Baringer et al. 2012).
+However, the 2012 median is within the middle 50% of all annual means.
 The 2012 daily values of FC transport do show some unusual periods, however.
-The daily FC transport values as compared to all previous years (Fig. 3.20, top) indicates that 2012 was unusual in that there were several low transport values (LTP) starting 27 October and ending 24 November.
-The lowest transport observed during the LTPoccurred on 28 October, reaching only 17.2 Sv.
-This low value essentially equals the lowest transport recorded since 1982, a 17.3 Sv value that occurred on Oct 3, 1983.
+The daily FC transport values as compared to all previous years (Fig. 3.20, top) indicate that 2012 was unusual in that there were several low transport values (LTP) starting 27 October and ending 24 November.
+The lowest transport observed occurred on 28 October, reaching only 17.2 Sv.
+This low value is similar to the lowest transport recorded since 1982 (17.3 Sv on 3 October, 1983).
 The 2012 LTP was preceded by the only high transport event during 2012 that exceeded the 95% confidence limits.
-This event occurred 3–4 October.
-Transport exceeded 38 Sv.
+This transport exceeded 38 Sv from 3-4 October.
 Low values in the October–November time frame are consistent with the average annual cycle of FC transport (e.g., Meinen et al. 2010).
-Note that Hurricane Sandy was moving northward offshore of the United States east coast from 25 to 30 October.
+In the last week of October low values are consistent with the passage of Hurricane Sandy northward offshore of the U.S. east coast.
 Previous studies have shown that southerly along-shore wind stress can cause a reduction in FC strength leading to increased sea-level along the coast (e.g., Ezer et al. 2013; Sweet et al. 2009).
 Ezer (2001) quantified this effect using a numerical model to show that a 1 Sv decrease in transport corresponds to a 1 cm increase in coastal sea-level near these latitudes (see also Boon et al. 2012; Sallenger et al. 2012; Ezer et al. 2012).